 DYI Birthday Countdown Dry Erase Tile

 You can make a dry erase count down tile to mark any upcoming event, such as a birthday.
-This is a guide about making dry erase count down tile
+This is a page about making dry erase count down tile

 Eva Marie Stasiak1 found this helpful